gleam-lang/website/cheatsheets/gleam-for-go-users.md

 ### Runtime model

 - Gleam can run on Erlang or JavaScript runtimes.
-- Gleam on Erlang/BEAM allows to processes requests in complete isolation, unlike Go, where memory sharing is allowed - though communicating through channels is recommended.
+- Gleam on Erlang allows to processes requests in complete isolation, unlike Go, where memory sharing is allowed - though communicating through channels is recommended.
 Channels and Goroutines allow for good isolation if used in a disciplined manner.
 That being said, Mutexes and other shared